- Why choose HPA's Summer Outdoor Program?

 Unlike other "teen adventure" programs on the island, HPA is based on the island and has unparalleled resources—HPA's Hawaiian culture and language teachers who work closely with the program, trip leaders who are familiar with the island and lead trips with HPA students throughout the academic school year, successful partnerships with diverse non-profit organizations, and backpacking equipment that participants can use free of charge.

 HPA is a non-profit organization that strives to bring experiences to students from around the world.
-We can offer financial aid to some of the program participants because we limit our use of subcontractors, we have an on-site location, and our school resources are available to the program.
+We have an on-site location, and our school resources are available to the program.

-HPA's Summer Outdoor Program is committed to promoting diversity in our groups, and it is our goal that dedicated students can participate in our program without financial burdens.
+HPA's Summer Outdoor Program is committed to promoting diversity in our groups, and it is our goal that dedicated students can participate in our program.
 This is just one more reason why equipment is loaned out with a refundable deposit, rather than rented.